DionneMaguire/portfolio1/README.md

 - I used https://blog.duda.co/responsive-google-maps-for-your-website to add the google map.
 - I used http://crushpixel.com for my hero image.
 - I used w3schools and developer.mozilla.org to set up css cards in the about us page.
+- I searched on slack for issues that I was having to see had anyone else had similar problems.
+-